From Noncommutative Geometry to Random Matrix Theory

 \section{Summary and outlook}

 In this paper we gave an overview of the recent efforts to utilize random matrix theory techniques to give insight into toy models of Euclidean quantum gravity suggested by noncommutative geometry and initially proposed in \cite{Barrett2016}.
-We saw that one dimensional ensembles can be analyzed analytically using the Coulomb gas technique \cite{First paper} and with the blobbed topological recursion of stuffed maps \cite{AK, Second paper}.
+We saw that type $(1,0)$ or $(0,1)$ Dirac ensembles can be analyzed analytically using the Coulomb gas technique \cite{First paper} and with the Blobbed Topological Recursion of stuffed maps \cite{AK, Second paper}.
 However, for ensembles with dimension higher than one no known analytic techniques of random matrix theory seem to apply.
 Instead they may be examined at finite matrix size using Monte Carlo simulations \cite{Barrett2016,glaser} or at large matrix size using bootstrap techniques \cite{bootstraps}.
 Most recently it was discovered that certain Dirac ensembles are dual to minimal models in conformal field theory \cite{HKP 2}.
-It is worth investigating if this is true in general.
-Additionally one wonders if connections to other theories of quantum gravity are possible, such as the recent connection found between random matrix theory, topological recursion, and JT gravity \cite{JT 1,JT 2,JT 3,JT 4}.
+It is worth investigating if this is true for more types and potentials.
+Additionally one wonders if connections to other theories of quantum gravity are possible, such as the recent connection found between random matrix theory, Topological Recursion, and JT gravity \cite{JT 1,JT 2,JT 3,JT 4}.